dogwoodfire/PrintpooP---Cyber/README.md

+# PrintpooP – Retro Pixel Smart Display for Bambu Lab A1
 ## WORK BOTH 2.4" and 2.8" Resistive Touch Screen
 ## Source code -> coming soon!
 ## Firmware version: 1.3.0 (display on the top left-most on the welcome screen)